Leave the Heavy Lifting and Red-Tape to Us

 Drivers need to make adjustments based on weather and other road conditions.
 If the roads are treacherous for any reason, drivers should slow down and make sure they don't put themselves or anyone else on the road at risk.

-Unfortunately, some drivers ignore dangerous road conditions and continue to drive as if there's nothing wrong.
+Unfortunately, some drivers ignore dangerous road conditions and continue to drive as if conditions are normal.
+This creates a risk of danger.
 Some of the reasons why conditions can be treacherous include:

 - Icy roads